We are what we eat.

 What is your favorite brain food?

-Numerous brain food can support brain power.
+Numerous brain foods can support brain power.

 Others, like nuts and eggs, have nutrients that help with memory and brain growth.